Noah0302sTech/Omada-Controller/README.md

 # Omada-Controller
-This is a Merge from my old Repo (https://github.com/Noah0302sTech/Bash-Skripte/tree/master)
+This is a Merge from my old Repo (https://github.com/Noah0302sTech/Bash-Skripte/tree/master) If you have any Issues, or Questions, please do not hesitate to send me a Message!

 ## Automatic Installation of Omada-Controller-Software in Debian
-### PLEASE WAIT FOR OFFICIAL RELEASES!

-If you have any Issues, or Questions, please do not hesitate to send me a Message!

 ## How to Install:
--Log into your clean Debian-System
+Log into your clean Debian-System

 ```bash
 # Move to Home-Directory